 All babies with gastroschisis need surgery soon after birth to put their intestines into their bellies and close the hole.
 Because of the special level of care they need, it's best for these babies to be born at a hospital that has a neonatal intensive care unit (NICU).
-Babies can be transferred to Seattle Children's NICU for care after surgery.
+Babies can be transferred to Seattle Children's Level IV NICU for care after surgery.
+Seattle Children's is the first hospital in Washington to have a Level IV NICU.

 Surgery for Gastroschisis